Fly Line Leader Loop

 line and loop with the right hand, use the left hand to bring the two ends of the

-monofilament through the loop (and round the fly line) at least three
+monofilament through the loop (and round the fly line) two or three

-times - three is probably enough, any more making the knot more
+times, any more than three making the knot more

 Carefully draw the knot